 Best places to stay in Plaka Milou:🔍FIND BEST HOTELS IN PLAKA MILOU

-5. Triovasalos, where to stay in Milos for the local vibe
+5. Triovasalos, for local vibe

 Located next to next to Plaka and Trypiti, the three towns form a triangle in the Milos hills, with Triovasalos being the point furthest inland.
 The locals called them the upper villages.